guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 ### Ensuring Compatibility

-To ensure my emulator behaved faithfully to the original, I ran side‑by‑side tests: I spun up both the standard emulator and my own, created two clients — one for each — and ran the exact same sequence of operations, comparing results afterward.
+To ensure my emulator behaved faithfully to the original, I ran side‑by‑side tests: I spun up both the standard emulator and my own, created two clients,one for each, and ran the exact same sequence of operations, comparing results afterward.
 Each test checked a specific feature such as insertion, filtered queries, or transactions.
 Obviously, it’s impossible to cover 100% of use cases, but I focused on what was essential for my workflow.
 This helped uncover several bugs and inconsistencies.

 For instance, I noticed that when a query returns more items than the limit, the emulator automatically performs pagination and the client aggregates all pages together.